 Tenant Rent Prices

 Observing the cost of tenant rents will let you know if the tenants are underpaying, overpaying, or if rents are at market value.
 If tenants are underpaying on their rents this gives you great upside to increase rents and net higher income in the future.
-Vice Versa, if the current tenants are overpaying on their rent you may have to lower rents in the future.
+Vice versa, if the current tenants are overpaying on their rent and they vacate the space, you may have to lower rents in the future to fill the empty space.

 The most important aspect to underwrite is the tenant’s demand in the market.
 As discussed, Amazon and other e-commerce remain disruptors in the market.
 Are the current property tenants replaceable by e-commerce?
 Tenants have to be proactive in their future plans and stay ahead of the shifting trends.
 Investors and owners also have to be savvy in filling spaces with tenants that offer an experiential experience, or a product that’s irreplaceable by e-commerce.